 Nature-inspired textures, shapes, patterns.

 Natural textures, patterns and shapes are all rich and complex, but structured at the same time.
 They've developed according to incredibly precise ratios and proportions, quantified with concepts like the Fibonacci series or the Golden section.

 As complicated as this may sound, this ordered complexity has been proven to have a soothing effect on our mind and biophilic design aims at reproducing it in interiors.

 Another interesting element to consider is that in nature, curves and smooth angles are the rule as opposed to straights lines.
 This can be of inspiration for the design of interiors, leaving more space for curved, organic forms.

 9. Material connection with nature

 Natural materials and elements that reflect the local environment in terms of ecology or geology.

 This pattern is aimed at creating a strong link between man-made spaces and their geographic location.
 Every place in the world has specific plants, rivers or some natural feature that makes it unique.
 A biophilic design will take inspiration from these features, creating buildings and interiors that truly belong to their specific location, celebrate its beauty and promote people’s attachment to it.

 This can translate into sourcing local materials for the realization of interior finishes.
-Or even in reusing the trees cut on a building site as part of the design (as done in the below project by Hironaka Ogawa).
+Or even in reusing the trees cut on a building site as part of the design (as in the project shown below).

 10. Complexity & Order

 Rich sensory information recalling natural spatial hierarchies.

 Natural shapes are full of hierarchies, technically called fractals (opened in a new window/tab).
 A fractal can be thought of as a never-ending pattern, that repeats itself over and over again in different scales and sizes.

 Leaf patterns, wood grain, corals, snowflakes are just some examples of fractal patterns in nature.
 And there are endless ways of incorporating them in interiors, from wall finishes to smaller accessories.